JakubMazurek08/CodeReactJS/README.md

 - TechniCodeCamp for organizing the hackathon
 - The judges for their valuable feedback
 - Our mentors who provided guidance during the competition
-- Kamil Krzywda for his powerful AI models
+- Kamil Krzywda for hosting his powerful AI models
 - All the caffeinated beverages that kept us awake for 24 hours

 ---